peesock/dotfiles/.local/bin/README.md

 - 'Return' to save file
 - 'shift' + 'Return' to overwrite file

-Because there's no way to communicate the image's location to the script, you cannot zoom in or translate.
+because there's no way to communicate the image's location to the script, you cannot zoom in or translate.

-## how
+### how
-`basicrop input output` will open `input` in fullscreen mode.
-With your screen dimensions, this acts like a ruler by constraining the sides of your image to the sides of the screen.
-Cropping will simply take the dimensions of the screen captured in an area, and scale it up or down to the size of the image.
-Those dimensions are trimmed if needed, and then fed to graphicsmagick to produce `output`.
+`basicrop input output` will open `input` in fullscreen mode. this way, your screen dimensions act as a ruler, and we know where to crop based on hacksaw output.

-sxhkd is used to temporarily steal a set of keys from your keyboard to use for the script.
-I'm sure there's a way to do it with more simple X tools, but if i wanted to make this more of a PITA then i would've make a Real image editor in C, with zooming and translating and drawing and such, but i didn't feel like it.
+sxhkd is how we take keyboard input, which sucks, but i don't care.

+# browser-sync
+moves firefox profile to memory for speed and disk life.

+## usage
+`browser-sync [-d] [-e] browser-name browser-binary profile-dir`
+- -d - runs it as a daemon, constantly syncing
+- -e - as a daemon, exit when browser-binary exits

+`browser-sync ff-dev firefox ~/.mozilla/firefox` will sync firefox profile to ram one time.

+`browser-sync -d -e ff-dev firefox ~/.mozilla/firefox` will sync firefox profile to ram once every 30 minutes, and then sync and exit on firefox exit.

 # dt
-My dotfile management script.
-It uses hardlinks instead of symlinks to manage the repo, following the argument of [this blogpost](https://port19.xyz/tech/hardlinks/).
+dotfile git management script. it uses hardlinks instead of symlinks to manage the repo, following the argument of [this blogpost](https://port19.xyz/tech/hardlinks/).

 ## usage
 - init - run git init on git dir